The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 Statistics from academic research and platform data paint a stark picture of how racialised fetishisation operates in the digital space.

-• The “Desirability” Gap: In a comprehensive analysis of dating data from 2009–2014, OkCupid found that Black men were rated as the least desirable racial group overall by non-Black users.
+• The “Desirability” Gap: In a comprehensive analysis of dating data from 2009–2014, OkCupid found that Black men were, on average, rated as the least desirable racial group overall by non-Black users.
 Yet, paradoxically, racialised sexual search terms remained extremely popular (Rudder, 2014)10.

 • The Impact of Labels: A 2016 study of Australian gay and bisexual men revealed that profiles explicitly mentioning “BBC,” “thug,” or “big Black dick” received dramatically more messages than profiles of Black men who did not reference race or genitals (Callander et al., 2016)2.

-• Market Forces: Pornhub’s 2023 Year in Review confirmed that “Ebony” and “BBC” categories consistently rank in the global top 10 searches, evidencing the massive commercial market driving these stereotypes (Pornhub Insights, 2023)7.
+• Market Forces: Pornhub’s 2023 Year in Review confirmed that categories like “Ebony” and search terms such as “BBC” rank highly in global and U.S. searches, evidencing the massive commercial market driving these stereotypes (Pornhub Insights, 2023)7.

 Preference vs. Fetish: Knowing the Difference